jaseknighter/kinesis/README.md

 By default:

 * The left sun is set to granulate live or pre-recorded audio using a new SuperCollider engine called `sunshine`
-* The right sun processes audio with softcut.
+* The right sun processes audio with softcut

 ## Sun 1: granulate audio
 ![](images/kinesis_granular_mode2.png)